 (Moisture (sweat) can soften shoes - the more you dance in them, the more sweat that can be absorbed by the shoe!)

 It is incredibly important that you do not continue to dance in shoes that are too soft.
 It is dangerous and you risk injury.
-If you're unsure, come in store for a fitting (those who live in Vancouver can request a fitting with me!) and we can help decipher whether your shoes are ready to be replaced!
+If you're unsure, visit your local dance store and they can help decipher whether your shoes are ready to be replaced!

 2. The Shoes Are Too Tight

 For those who are going en pointe for the first time in the tween/teen age group, it is normal to expect your shoes to become too small before they become too soft.
 Those beginning pointe at an age where growing has not yet ceased, also tend to be doing only a very small amount of pointe training each week.
 Unfortunately, there's little that can be done to prevent this situation!
 If toes are feeling curled or pushing too firmly at the end of the shoe, and/or the heels of the shoe are sitting very tightly against the foot - this is a strong indication that it may be time for a bigger size.